Atelfo/Atelfo.github.io/_posts/2022-06-19-brief-notes-on-a-rare-breed.md

 - BioMarin learned to "engage with the scientific community early" to identify promising new targets and treatments (pg.
 178)
 - BioMarin's research and development process seeks to establish a "Big effect" before progressing treatments into human trials - qualitative rather than just quantitative differences in outcomes (pg.
 185)
 - Most companies that have a drug approved by the FDA do not get a second one approved, often because of acquisitions (pg.
 207)
 	-  Only 10% of companies with their first drug approved between 2001 and 2010 had another one approved later.
-Only 20% of companies in this group were still active a and independent 10 years later
+Only 20% of companies in this group were still active and independent 10 years later